abhikpai/Issues_and_solutions/README.md

 ```
 >eg: /usr/bin/ld: cannot find -lavdevice

-* A compilation issue while using "g++" in Ubuntu 20.04 LTS, which was encountered while building https://github.com/vadimkantorov/mpegflow
+* This was a compilation issue while using "g++" in Ubuntu 20.04 LTS, which was encountered while building https://github.com/vadimkantorov/mpegflow

 #### How I Resolved:

-First do a package search for "nameOfTheLibrary" :
+* First do a package search for "nameOfTheLibrary" :
 ```
 apt-cache search <nameOfTheLibrary>
 ```
 >eg: apt-cache search avdevice

- Among the results, install the one which ends with "*-dev*"
+ * Among the results, install the one which ends with "*-dev*"

 >eg: apt-get install libavdevice-dev